cornerstone-consulting/INFIODocs/infio-docs.md

 - **Offline Mode** relies on the INFIO plugin for broader file collection.
 - **Mixed Mode** distributes the workload between the INFIO plugin and the INFIO tool.

+> **Important Note**: Make sure SQL Server is accessible from the INFIO EC2 instance security group.

 ---